Charter Communications (CHTR)

 Weekly Technical Indicators: [See CHTR weekly technical indicators chart]

-Weekly Williams' Percentage Range and Lane's Stochastic are strongly overbought.
-Use the Technical Stock Screener to see the list of stocks with strongly overbought weekly overbought Williams' Percentage Range and Lane's Stochastic.
+Weekly Williams' Percentage Range is overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range.
+During the last week, weekly Lane's Stochastic signal line (%D) has moved below overbought area.
+Such crossover is considered a bearish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic and Williams' Percentage Range help.

-The weekly MACD line is above its signal line since September 6, 2019.
+The weekly MACD line is above its signal line since May 8, 2020.
 This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is relatively high, but getting smaller.
-It indicates that the current medium-term uptrend is still strong, and momentum is beginning to wane.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term uptrend is getting weak.
 Use the following link to access a MACD help.

 Short-term trend: [See CHTR short-term trend chart]